AnonymousSubmitter1/TinwsOrFalseFriends/README.md

 ## Scripts

 All scripts for re-running our empirical evaluation are included in the [scripts](./scripts) directory.
-* The [analysis](./scripts/analysis) directory contains a PyCharm project which generates, based on the measurement data in the [data](./data) directory, all scatter plots and window plits for RQ1 and RQ2.
+* The [analysis](./scripts/analysis) directory contains a PyCharm project which generates, based on the measurement data in the [data](./data) directory, all scatter plots and window plots for RQ1 and RQ2.
 * The [notebooks](./scripts/notebooks) directory contains jupyter notebooks that generates all tables, correlation plots, and regression plots for all RQs.
 The [requirements](./scripts/notebooks/requirements.txt) can be used to initialize a virtual environment for python (```python3 -m pip install -r requirements.txt```) with the same software that was used in the evaluation.

 ## RQ1.1 & RQ1.2: